JediRiff/partner-obsessed-closure/README.md

 # Capturing Closure Insights with Cowork

-A short guide for capturing closure insights from a finished engagement into the shared database via Cowork and Teams Workflows.
+A short guide for capturing closure insights from a finished engagement via Cowork and Teams Workflows

 ## The How: A Five-Step Flow